Anil Biswas (politician): Politics

 He became the full-fledged party member of the CPI(M) in 1965.
 In the same year he was arrested under the Defence of India Rules 1962 and was imprisoned for 11 months.
 From jail custody he completed the master's degree in political science.
-In 1969 he became a whole-timer of the party and joined Ganashakti as a reporter.
-Biswas' close association with Ganashakti continued until 1998 and it was during his editorship the newspaper reached the height of circulation.
-Anil Biswas became member of the Central Committee of the party in the year of 1985.
-In 1998 he took charge of the General secretary of the State committee and also became a member of the Polit Bureau.
+In 1969, he became a whole timer of the party and began his party work as a journalist in the Ganashakti, the party's daily organ.

+Biswas was elected to the CPIM West Bengal state committee in 1978 and elected to the state secretariat in 1982.
+Biswas remained closely associated with Ganashakti and edited it between 1983 and 1998.
+It was during his editorship the newspaper reached the height of circulation.
+Biswas became member of the Central Committee of the party in the year of 1985.
+"It was due to his guidance that the Ganashakthi became a full-fledged and comprehensive newspaper," CPIM said in homage to Biswas.

+In 1998, he became a member of the Polit Bureau.
 He was mentored by Pramod Dasgupta.

+In 1998, took charge as the secretary of the State committee after his predecessor Sailen Dasgupta resigned owing to ill-health and old age.
+He was reelected as state secretary in 2002 and 2005.

 He was the editor of Marxbadi Path (The Road of the Marxist), the theoretical quarterly in West Bengal.

 He was known to be a deft strategist and the brain behind the party's important decisions in West Bengal politics.
 In one of his genius decisions, he influenced the party to name Buddhadeb Bhattacharjee as Chief Minister of West Bengal replacing Jyoti Basu before the 2000 West Bengal Legislative Assembly Elections.
 This was a strategically shrewd decision because people of West Bengal were frustrated by the same Chief Minister for more than 20 years.
 It got the Left front a huge victory in spite of strong opposition from Mamata Banerjee's TMC.
 Because of Anil Biswas' organized election tactics as the State General Secretary in the 2006 West Bengal Assembly Election, the opposition reduced to significantly small number of seats.
 He used to manage the media and the ground-workers so well that he knew the pulse of the general public in and out.
 It is largely believed that the demise of Anil Biswas and other important ground-leaders such as Subhas Chakraborty paved the way for the opposition to come into power replacing the Left Front.